 Which Tier Does My Business Belong To?

-Who Qualifies For The Jobs Support Scheme?
+Who Qualifies For The Jobs Support Scheme (JSS)?

-Shareholders and/or directors of a company are eligible if they are also salaried employees of the company with Assessable Income of $100,000 or less for the Year of Assessment 2019.
+Employers who have made CPF contributions for their local employees are eligible for the payouts.
+Shareholders and/or directors of a company are also eligible if they are also salaried employees of the company with an Assessable Income of $100,000 or less for the Year of Assessment 2019.

-Applying For The Jobs Support Scheme
+Do You Need To Apply For The Jobs Support Scheme?

 You do not need to apply for the Jobs Support Scheme.
 If you are eligible, IRAS will notify you by post the tier that your business belongs to, and the amount of payout you will get.
 To view your Jobs Support Scheme letters, you may visit this IRAS website.